codevalley/percept/api_endpoints.md

 ## Notes

-- All IDs (survey_id, question_id, user_code) are long integers.
+- Question IDs are simple integers starting from 1 for each survey.
 - The `response_type` can be "scale" or "boolean".
 - For "scale" type questions, `response_scale_max` specifies the maximum value of the scale.
-- The server returns appropriate HTTP status codes (200 for success, 400 for bad request, 404 for not found, etc.)
+- The server returns appropriate HTTP status codes (200 for success, 201 for creation, 400 for bad request, 404 for not found, etc.)
 - Error responses include a message explaining the error.